-The perspective taken might also heavily depend on data availability.
+7 The perspective taken might also heavily depend on data availability.
 By way of background, this may depend on how the information is reported, whether from the 'issuance' or 'investor/holding' side.
 Information on debt securities tends to be sourced from securities databases, although countries that do not have such databases may use other information including holding/investing information.
 Information on investment funds tends to come from the investor/holding side.

 - 28. For loans, there may be arguments in favour of both proceeds and revenue approaches: for business loans a revenue approach seems appropriate given the data constraints, while a proceeds approach seems acceptable for the household sector.
-Although the conceptual focus is on the debtor, for business loans information is more likely to be available from the creditor (e.g. detailed breakdowns of banks' loan portfolios); but, as noted by experts in this field, economic activity and product classifications do not currently permit the separate identification of green activities, even for key industries such as energy.
+Although the conceptual focus is on the debtor, for business loans information is more likely to be available from the creditor (e.g. detailed breakdowns of banks' loan portfolios); but, as noted by experts in this field8, economic activity and product classifications do not currently permit the separate identification of green activities, even for key industries such as energy.
 Therefore, most statisticians will need to proxy this information by looking at the industry of the firm receiving the loan and assuming the average firm in the industry generates over 50% of its revenue from activities improving the environment.
 With respect to loans to the household sector, it is likely that compilers would either ignore these because of lack of information on their purpose; or attempt to model a proportion of household borrowing where the proceeds are used, for example, for renewable energy projects. - 29.
 For some financial instruments following the revenues approach it might be argued that if the revenues end up not coming from the ESG objective, then the instruments should be (re)classified outside the ESG perimeter.
-The authors of this note generally support a stable framework avoiding the need for many reclassifications; but in cases where information is available to compilers about changes (for instance certification is revoked, or a company changes its business model and the company and its shares are then certified as green), best practice would be to reflect this in a reclassification. - 30.
-Applying the revenues approach often requires establishing a numerical threshold for classification purposes as revenues would typically not come from a single source.
-Such thresholds could potentially be set to 50%, in line with the practice followed in similar cases.
-A 50% threshold principle is recommended for AF.4 loans and AF.51 equity, see Table 6 (Section 4).
-However, in the case of AF.51 equity, the AEG may consider an alternative approach to allow more flexibility.
-The DGI-3 Rec 4 Task Team coordinators note that there is not yet a market standard for defining green shares and future standards may be based on criteria other than the threshold principle.
-If this were to happen, compilers would find it difficult to compile statistics on green shares. - 31.
+The authors of this note generally support a stable framework avoiding the need for many reclassifications; but in cases where information is available to compilers about changes (for instance certification is revoked, or a company changes its business model and the company and its shares are then certified as green), best practice would be to reflect this in a reclassification.9 - 30.
+Applying the revenues approach10 often requires establishing a numerical threshold for classification purposes as revenues would typically not come from a single source.
+Such thresholds could be set to 50%, in line with the practice followed in similar cases.
+A 50% threshold principle is recommended for AF.4 loans and AF.51 equity, see Table 6 (Section 4), although the threshold approach is considered to be less than ideal in the case of equity.
+The AEG-BOPCOM meeting in February 2024 recommended that the 2025 SNA and BPM7 include wording to the effect that if the DGI-3 Rec 4 task team develops a better approach than the 50% threshold principle for equity (for example reflecting new market standards), this should be adopted by the SNA and BOP/IIP. - 31.
 Many of the established standards for investment funds use a similar threshold; for example, the London Stock Exchange's Green Economy Mark (see Taxonomies, labelling